 The second parent education brown-bag is noon to 1:30 p.m.
 Oct.
 11 at Walnut Creek Intermediate School.
 The topic will be "Time Management and Organizational Tips for Middle Schoolers."

-Beth Samuelson, founder of Student Organization Services., will speak.
+Beth Samuelson, founder of Student Organization Services.

 The event is free and open to the public but registration is required by responding to Vera Babor at firstname.lastname@example.org.
 The event is at the school library, 2425 Walnut Blvd.